All Episodes

 And if there's any truth in the IG, then all of this is going to come out.

-And then if you had Hillary Clinton, if Donald Trump had rigged a primary, the way Donna Brazil said that Hillary rigged the primary, um, and but Donald Trump did at this time, I think you would see that the mainstream media would go apoplectic on that too.
+And then if you had Hillary Clinton, if Donald Trump had rigged a primary, the way Donna Brazil said that Hillary rigged the primary, but Donald Trump did at this time, I think you would see that the mainstream media would go apoplectic on that too.

-This is all in control incontrovertible truth and facts.
+This is all incontrovertible truth and facts.

-If Donald Trump, and I'll go to the Senate memo that came out yesterday, that says that Christopher Steele gathered much of his information from Russian government sources inside of Russia.
+And then if you had with all of the yelling and screaming about Russia, Russia, Russia for the last year without any evidence, evidence, evidence, if Donald Trump, and I'll go to the Senate memo that came out yesterday that says that Christopher Steele gathered much of his information from Russian government sources inside of Russia.

 And they would be going apoplectic.

-And then if it was discovered that it was Donald Trump that paid for this dossier, now, and Donald Trump had already rigged the primary, so Donald Trump now is paying for Russian government lies that are full of salacious details, and he spends 12 million dollars, except he's spending it on Hillary, and it talks about things like hookers in a bed and urinating in a bed and things that are not true, things that were never verified to be true.
+And then if it was discovered that it was Donald Trump that paid for this dossier, and Donald Trump had already rigged the primary, so Donald Trump now is paying for Russian government lies that are full of salacious details.

-Um, I guarantee you that that would have been viewed by the mainstream media as the biggest scandal in American history.
+I guarantee you that that would have been viewed by the mainstream media as the biggest scandal in American history.

-Because the sad thing is, and then if you take it another step, if Donald Trump's bought and paid for Russian government sourced lies, salacious lies, were then used in part to get a FISA warrant during an election to spy on Hillary Clinton,
+Because the sad thing is, and then if you take it another step, if Donald Trump's bought and paid for Russian government-sourced lies, salacious lies, were then used in part to get a FISA warrant during an election to spy on Hillary Clinton, and those that brought it before the FISA court never told the FISA court that it was Donald Trump's campaign,

-and those that brought it before the FISA court never told the FISA court that it was Donald Trump's campaign, the Republican Party funding the efforts through Fusion GPS funnel through a law firm, funneled to my uh Christopher Steele, I think they would be going beyond apoplectic.
+the Republican Party, funding the efforts through Fusion GPS funneled through a law firm, funneled to Christopher Steele, I think they would be going beyond apoplectic.

-And when you look at the initial FISA application in October of 2016, the three renewals that came thereafter, but anyway, the original FISA application noted that Steele was working for a named U.S. person, but they didn't name Fusion GPS, they didn't name Glenn Simpson.
+But anyway, the original FISA application noted that Steele was working for a named U.S. person, but they didn't name Fusion GPS.

 Well, then the application didn't mention that Steele was ultimately working on behalf of Donald Trump.